toolleeo/cli-apps/README.md

 * [sup](http://sup-heliotrope.github.io/) - MUA written in Ruby; specifically developed for accounts with "a lot of emails"; nice thread-based presentation.
 * [tmpmail](https://github.com/sdushantha/tmpmail) - A command line utility written in POSIX sh that allows you to create a temporary email address and receive emails to the temporary email address.

+## <a name="file-dir-cleanup"></a>Clean up of files and directories

+Find/remove duplicate files, automatically organize files, etc..

+* [backdown](https://github.com/Canop/backdown) - Safely and ergonomically remove duplicate files
+* [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.
+* [czkawka](https://qarmin.github.io/czkawka/) - Remove unnecessary files from your computer
+* [detox](http://detox.sourceforge.net/) - A utility designed to easily clean up filenames, it replaces characters like spaces with standard equivalents, it also replace UTF-8 or Latin-1 (or CP 1252) characters with more handy ones.
+* [Dext](https://github.com/AfzGit/dext) - (Directories by Extensions) is a script that moves (or copies) files of the same extension into a folder.
+* [FClones](https://github.com/pkolaczk/fclones) - Efficient Duplicate File Finder.
+* [ff](https://github.com/akymos/ff) - ff is a command-line tool to manage favorite folders, creating an alias, to be used via shell directly with the cd command.
+* [inventory](https://github.com/mothdotmonster/inventory) - Move files like an old text adventure.
+* [mat2](https://0xacab.org/jvoisin/mat2.git) - Metadata removal tool, supporting a wide range of commonly used file formats.
+* [organize-cli](https://github.com/ManrajGrover/organize-cli) - Organize your files automatically.
+* [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files, it outputs statistics and save the list of files in JSON format, it produce a shell script that can be inspected before running it to delete the desire files.

 ## <a name="file-explorer"></a>File explorer and tree visualization

 Show directory trees and navigate through the file system (but not full featured file managers).